 Record your content in various formats to ensure your content isn’t monotonous.
 Features such as Infographics, PDF files, PowerPoint slides, etc., work well.
 You can also consider linking to videos on YouTube to give your students an array of content.

 Step #3: Set Up a Website

-You have to sell online courses from your own website, so this is the natural next step after creating your course content.
+You have to sell online courses from your website, so this is the natural next step after creating your course content.

 - Make sure you acquire a domain name.
-Course platforms, such as Kajabi, allow you to choose your domain name even though you are setting up a website on their platform.
+Course platforms, such as Kajabi, allow you to choose your domain name even though you are setting up a website on their online course platform.
 Your digital product must be searchable on Google’s SERPs.

 - Secure your online course content.
-This feature is critical when deciding on the course platform to create your course.
+This feature is critical when deciding on the best online course platform to create your course.
 It’s too easy to copy, download, and re-sell digital products, so ensure that the platform protects you from content pirates.

 - Look for robust online course management.
 Managing your course is challenging enough for course creators, so your course platform should make it easier for you.
-The online course platform should allow you to create quizzes and surveys, run content drips, and schedule your students’ exams.
+The new online course platform should allow you to create quizzes and surveys, run content drips, and schedule your students’ exams.